Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 The framework  monitors the memory usage at system level as well as per process level.
 Threshold is defined for both per process level and system level.

 #### System Memory Usage:
   Memory usage of overall system is being monitored with predifined threshold.
-When the usage crosses the threshold, syslog message is being generated.
+When the usage crosses the threshold limit, syslog message is being generated.
 Syslog message is generated with following information.

  - Overall system memory usage information
- - Memory usage information of all the runnings processes     -
+ - Memory usage information of all runnings processes
+	 - It includes process name, process Id, and

 ##### 2.3 Resource Threshold Limit
 The resouce limits are automitcally dervied from the system configurations.